 - Arizona is located in the Mountain Time Zone, but unlike almost everywhere else in the United States, Arizona doesn’t observe daylight savings time.
 That means that while most Americans change their clocks in spring and fall, Arizona does not.
 Therefore, during the winter months, the time in Arizona is the same as the rest of Mountain Standard Time, Utah included.
 During the rest of the year, the time in Arizona is the same as the Pacific Standard Time, Nevada included.
 Visitors who drive from Nevada or Utah can easily get tripped up by this situation.
 It doesn’t help that some very popular technology also get tripped up by the time zones.
 Be careful using Google Maps.
 When driving from Nevada to Arizona in the summertime, it may show your arrival time as one hour later than your actual arrival time.

 - The canyon is located on the Navajo Nation.
 Unlike the rest of Arizona, the Navajo Nation does observe daylight savings time, meaning for half of the year, the time on the Navajo Nation is different from the rest of Antelope Canyon.
 Fortunately for visitors, Antelope Canyon doesn’t observe Navajo Nation time, they observe Arizona time.
 This can still confuse your phone.
 See “An Easy Fix” below to remedy this.

-- Antelope Canyon is located fewer than ten miles from the Utah border.
+- Be aware: Antelope Canyon is located fewer than ten miles from the Utah border.
 When you are visit Antelope Canyon and the surrounding areas, it is not uncommon for your cell phone to ping a tower that is actually in Utah, which will change the time on your phone.

 An Easy Fix For This Problem: